Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and

-Between $+45$ and $+65$\,days normal SNe Ic become pseudo-nebular, the continuum becomes redder and not so strong.
+Between $+45$ and $+65$\,days, normal SNe Ic become pseudo-nebular, the continuum emission decreases and becomes redder.
 Spectral features of [\ion{Ca}{II}] $\lambda\lambda 7291, 7323$, and a strong \ion{Ca}{II} NIR P-Cygni emission are clearly present, and a weak [\ion{O}{I}] $\lambda\lambda 6300, 6364$ feature can be distinguished.
 In turn, the \ion{Ca}{II} NIR triplet in SN\,2022jli is shallower than in the comparison SE SNe, and even compared with the same SN during its decline from the first maximum.
 All of this is a consequence of the extra energy input which makes the pseudo continuum bluer compared with other SE SNe.
 The [\ion{O}{I}] $\lambda\lambda 6300, 6364$ doublet is absent in SN\,2022jli at this epoch, and it may weakly contribute to the SN spectrum after $+150$\,days.
 However, the [\ion{O}{I}] doublet seems to appear after $+200$\,days in the SN spectrum and it becomes the strongest optical spectral feature by $+400$\,days (see Fig. \ref{spectral_comp1_fig}).

-In the right-panel of Fig. \ref{spectral_comp2_fig} we compare SN\,2022jli with other SE SNe at 150\,days.
-At this phase SN\,2022jli is becoming pseudo-nebular, a decrease in the continuum can be appreciated at wavelengths redder that 5500\,\AA, but still shows a blue continuum compared to normal luminosity SE SNe, its continuum shape is more similar to SLSNe-Ic.
+In the right panel of Fig. \ref{spectral_comp2_fig} we compare SN\,2022jli with other SE SNe at 150\,days.
+At this phase SN\,2022jli is becoming pseudo-nebular, a decrease in the continuum can be appreciated at wavelengths redder that 5500\,\AA, but the continuum remains bluer than that of normal luminosity SE SNe, its continuum shape is more similar to SLSNe-Ic.
 The shape of the spectral features, on the other hand, is more similar to SE SNe rather than to SLSNe.
-At this phase SE SNe are in the nebular phase showing spectra dominated by [\ion{O}{I}] $\lambda\lambda 6300, 6364$ and [\ion{Ca}{II}] $\lambda\lambda 7291, 7323$ lines as shown in Fig. \ref{spectral_comp2_fig}.
+For comparison, at this phase SE SNe are nebular, showing [\ion{O}{I}] $\lambda\lambda 6300, 6364$ and [\ion{Ca}{II}] $\lambda\lambda 7291, 7323$ lines (see Fig. \ref{spectral_comp2_fig}).

 In summary the evolution of the optical spectra of SN\,2022jli after the re-brightening resembles the evolution of SLSNe-I in the sense that these SNe show a slow evolution and bluer continuum compared to normal luminosity SE SNe.
 However, SN\,2022jli has stronger spectral features typical of a SN\,Ic, whereas SLSNe-Ic have shallower and broader spectral features \citep[see Fig. \ref{spectral_comp2_fig} and ][for a discussion]{cartier22}.
 The spectral features displayed by SN\,2022jli and by all normal SNe\,Ic show less blending than most SLSNe-Ic, pointing to a less energetic explosion of SN\,2022jli than SLSNe-Ic.